University of Wisconsin–Madison

 At your letter writing appointment come prepared with:

-• Your plan for social support and post-surgical care
+• your plan for social support and post-surgical care.

 We understand why many TGD students want to work with mental health providers who have experience and training in gender identity and expression.
-Whether you want support in your exploration of gender identity, you experience symptoms of anxiety or depression, or have other concerns; Mental Health Services has providers who offer care in an affirming way.
+Whether you want support in your exploration of gender identity, you experience symptoms of anxiety or depression, or have other concerns, UHS Mental Health Services has providers who offer care in an affirming way.

 To meet with a UHS mental health provider, schedule an Access Appointment.
 During this consultation, tell the access specialist that you would like to receive care from a provider who has experience with TGD students.
 You may also request to work with a LGBTQ+ or TGD-identified mental health provider.